hex-five/multizone-iot-sdk-pfsc/README.md

 ```
 _Note_: the package gtkterm is optional and required only to connect to the reference application via a local terminal.
 It is not required to build, debug, and load the MultiZone Firmware or to connect to the target via Ethernet.
 Any other serial terminal application of choice would do.

 _Note_: the package mosquitto-clients is optional and required only to test MQTT funcionality including telemetry and remote firmware updates.
-It is not required to build, debug, and load MultiZone Firmware or to connect to the target via Ethernet.
+It is not required to build, debug, and load MultiZone Firmware or to connect to the target via local terminal.
 Any other MQTT client application of choice would do.

 <a name="udev-rules"></a>Add the three lines below to /etc/udev/rules.d/99.rules to access the Icicle serial port over USB.
 ```